 2) 9 to 5ish

-In honor of Women’s History Month, encourage your team to give back to charity and contribute to a woman philanthropy or nonprofit organization.
-There are many great organizations that support women and their causes, so find one that speaks to your company and make a donation.
-Not only will your company be helping others and making a difference in the lives of many women and girls around the world, but you’ll also be inspiring other businesses to do the same.
+In honor of Women’s History Month, encourage your team to give back to charity and contribute to a philanthropy or nonprofit organization.
+Many great organizations support women and their causes, so find one that speaks to your company and make a donation.
+Not only will your company be helping others and making a difference in the lives of many women and girls worldwide, but you’ll also be inspiring other businesses to do the same.

 People Also Ask These Questions About Women’s History Month Ideas For Work